Physical Significance of Count Bounds to the Fundamental Measures

 Discussion

-While length frequency is a well understood phenomenon, little research has been devoted to mass frequency.
-Its significance can be elusive, but in the study of Informativity - that field of science in which MQ is applied to the description of physical phenomena - we refine its description as a physically significant upper bound to the count of discrete units of mass with respect to time.
+While the length frequency bound is a well understood phenomenon, little research has been devoted to the mass frequency bound.
+Its significance can be elusive, but in the study of Informativity - that field of science in which MQ is applied to the description of physical phenomena - we refine its description as a physically significant upper bound to the count of discrete units of mass with respect to a discrete unit of fundamental time.
 The effect is commonly referred to as the dark matter phenomenon.
 It isn't that the effects of a mass of M=nMmf experienced by a star do not vary in count respective of the total, but rather the ability for an observer (or a star) to physically distinguish a count of fundamental units of mass in excess of the upper count bound to the mass frequency is not possible.
 It is no more possible than the ability of that same observer to observe a count of length measures in excess of the upper count bound to the length frequency (i.e. a phenomenon moving faster than the speed of light).
 And, as such, when expressed as a function of universal expansion and accounting for variations in mass distribution, then the velocity of stars is described.

 In contrast, we mention briefly that count frequencies are not what divide each of the mass/energy distributions we observe, for instance, with respect to a CMB power spectrum.
-Using the MQ approach to describe spacetime, we find these distributions better described as that which can never be observed due to the metric expansion of space (dark mass), that which will or has been observed (observable mass) and what is presently visible (visible mass).
+Using the MQ approach to describe spacetime, we find these distributions better described as that which can never be observed due to the metric expansion of space (dark mass), that which will or has been observed (observable mass) and that which is presently visible (visible mass).
 The dark matter distribution is the observable minus the visible.
 Different from ΛCDM, MQ descriptions require the presence of only one measured value, θsi.
 For greater precision, this value can be resolved as a measure of the fine structure constant.